Dynamic Universal Approximation Theory: The Basic Theory for Transformer-based Large Language Models: Discussion

 \section{Discussion}

-Leveranging on our proof in the previous section that the Transformer is the tangible embodiment of UAT, in this section we address the following critical problems and emplore the technical strategies of LLMs: Why does the Transformer architecture possess such power in enabling intelligent language models, such as translation and programming?
+Leveraging on our proof in the previous section that the Transformer is the tangible embodiment of DUAT, in this section we address the following critical problems and explore the technical strategies of LLMs: Why does the Transformer architecture possess such power in enabling intelligent language models, such as translation and programming?
 What enables LLMs' capacity for ICL?
 How does the LoRA scheme effectively fine-tune LLMs?
 What justifies the feasibility of pruning LLMs?